eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/Module.md

 Library supports both methods.

-> [!NOTE]
-> Library currently does not support encrypted JWT-Secured Authorization Requests.

 ### Authorization Request encoding

 OAUTH2 foresees that `AuthorizationRequest` is encoded as an HTTP GET request which contains specific HTTP parameters.